Information for Authors

 - All article images must be supplied separately as JPEG files as well as being placed in article document.
 Images should be no less than 800px along the longest dimension.

-- We do not recommend the use of footnotes in submissions.
+- We do not accept the use of footnotes or endnotes in submissions.

-Authors will be notified that their submission has been accepted for publication before it is published and will be contacted by Freya Lawson-Jones, Editor-in-Chief, to approve the edited paper.
+Authors will be notified that their submission has been accepted for publication before it is published and will be contacted by Daniel Gronow, Editor-in-Chief, to approve the edited paper.

 The following terms apply to any material you submit to The Post Hole for publication, including, but not limited to, text, images or multimedia material.